Encouraging expression, creativity and confidence.

 Find the answers to more of your questions in our Parent & Student Handbook.

-Creative Movement classes are for our littlest dancers.
-Children learn to be in the classroom environment, follow directions, work with others and express themselves through a wide variety of movement exercises.
+Creative Movement, age 3: Creative Movement classes are for our littlest dancers.
+Children learn to be in the classroom environment, follow directions, work with others, and express themselves through a wide variety of movement exercises.
 Creative movement includes the very basics of ballet and acting out stories through movement.
 Our focus is on learning to love dance class, making new friends, and working well with others.
 Creative Movement dancers will have a special showcase for friends and family at the Family Museum at the conclusion of their dance year.
 To be eligible for Creative Movement, dancers must be age 3 by September 1.

-Pre-Ballet classes provide a fun and creative introduction to dance.
+PreBallet, ages 4-6: PreBallet classes provide a fun and creative introduction to dance.
 Classes will include a short warm-up with gentle stretching, learning basic fundamentals of ballet technique, learning to take turns across the floor, developing coordination, balance, rhythm and grace, and encouraging creativity through imaginative exercises and improvisation.
-To be eligible for Pre-Ballet 1, dancers must be age 4 by September 1.
+PreBallet classes are separated by age.
+Students must be the age listed for the class by September 1.

-Ballet is the basis for many other forms of dance.
-Ballet classes at the Family Museum are taught with a focus on proper technique and the use of correct terminology.
+Ballet classes: Ballet classes at the Family Museum are taught with a focus on proper technique and the use of correct terminology.
 In addition to increasing technical proficiency and strength, dancers will work on musicality, grace, and self-expression.
-Ballet classes are recommended for all dancers looking to be successful at any style of dance.
+Dancers interested in registering for Ballet 1 must be a minimum of age 7 by September 1.

-Hip-Hop Classes: Fun and funky classes get your body moving!
-Classes begin with warm-up and stretching and move on to combinations with the newest choreography.
-Energy, enthusiasm, and freedom of expression are the keys to learning this style of dance.
-Dancers interested in hip hop classes must be a minimum of age 9 by September 1.
+Hip Hop Classes: Fun and funky classes get your body moving!
+Hip hop classes begin with warm-up and move on to combinations that teach students how to show their style, feel the beat of the music, and dance with energy, muscle, and precision.
+As dancers advance to higher levels, they will be challenged to execute more complex musicality, choreography, and performance quality.
+Dancers interested in registering for a hip hop classes must be a minimum of age 9 by September 1.

 Family Museum Dance Company

-For more information on how to become a member of FMDC for the 2018-2019 year, you may email Dance Coordinator, Jessica Halfhill or call her at (563) 344-4151.
+For more information on how to become a member of FMDC, you may email Dance Coordinator, Jessica Halfhill or call her at (563) 344-4151.